Virginia Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Choose pickup and delivery locations near major highways instead of residential neighborhoods.
-Wide roads and accessible parking lots make carrier routes easier and cheaper.
-This simple adjustment can lower your overall shipping costs considerably.
+Choose pickup and delivery spots near major highways instead of residential neighborhoods.
+Wide roads and large parking areas make it easier for carriers to access vehicles, reducing complications and lowering your shipping costs considerably.

 3